sisl/ExpFamilyPCA.jl/docs/src/math/bregman.md

 \end{aligned}
 ```

-In summary, the paramaterizations are related by the Legendre transformations
+In summary, the parameterizations are related by the Legendre transformations

 ```math
 \nabla_\theta G(\theta) = g(\theta) = \mu